WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ### Deploy the microservice example

-Start and run all three containers in the correct order with one command.
+Start and run all three containers in the correct order with one command:

 ```bash
 docker compose up
 ```

-Go back to Docker Desktop Dash board, you will see there're three containers running.
+Go back to Docker Desktop Dash board, you will see there are three containers running:

 ![Docker](docker.jpeg)

 ### CRUD tests

-Open another terminal, and you can use the `curl` command to interact with the web service.
+Open another terminal, and use the `curl` command to interact with the web service.

 When the microservice receives a `GET` request to the `/init` endpoint, it would initialize the database with the `orders` table.